rjfund/rjfund.github.io/_posts/2015-12-31-reconnect.md

 IN 2014, [Peter](./team) created the Neighborhood Justice Program (NJP) for the Los Angeles City Attorney's office, a pre-charge diversion program that offers first-time, low-level, adult offenders the chance to avoid the traditional criminal justice system in favor of a community-based alternative that engages local leaders in the process of **doing justice**.

+* RJFund's first project was ReConnect.LA, a campaign to persuade other cities in Los Angeles County of the value of pre-charge diversion programs and to aid them in creating their own.

 <!--more-->

 ## HTML Elements